-Alavés v Atlético Madrid
+Alaves end Atletico Madrid's unbeaten start

 Post update

 Attempt missed.
+Joselu (Alaves) left footed shot from a difficult angle on the left misses to the left.
+Assisted by Martín Aguirregabiria.

+Offside, Atletico Madrid.
+Rodrigo de Paul tries a through ball, but Luis Suárez is caught offside.

-Marcos Llorente (Atletico Madrid) right footed shot from the centre of the box is close, but misses to the left.
+Attempt missed.
+Matheus Cunha (Atletico Madrid) right footed shot from outside the box is high and wide to the left.
+Assisted by Héctor Herrera with a headed pass.

+Ángel Correa (Atletico Madrid) wins a free kick on the right wing.